WhiteHatInspector/emailGuesser/README.md

 ![emailGuesser gif](emailGuesser.gif)

 **DISCLAIMER**: This tool is for research purposes only.
 Use this tool responsibly and ethically!
-You will be reliable for any abuse or harm, you may cause using it.
+I am not reliable for any abuse or harm, you may cause using it.

 It is highly advisable to run the script using a VPN to enhance your privacy protection!
 It will also ensure your IP will not get banned due to continuous requests to the sites used.